elipopovadev/High-Quality-Code/README.md

       - static class Factory with method "CreateProduct"- accept the product type(enum) and return the whole product;

      c) Factory Method:
-      - define interface for creating an object, but let subclasses decide which class to instantiate.
-Factory Method lets a class defer instantiation to subclasses.
+      - we create the object without exposing the creation logic.
+In this pattern, an interface is used for creating an object, but let subclass decide which class to instantiate.
+The           creation of object is done when it is required.
+The Factory method allows a class later instantiation to subclasses.